CSISS/cc/README.md

 Tomcat 8.0+ (web container)

-MySQL 5.5+ (database, initialize it with cc.empty.sql)
+MySQL 5.5+ (database, initialize it with db/cc.empty.sql)

 ncWMS 2.4.1+ (download ncWMS.war and deploy it into Tomcat webapps folder)